 Different control measures have been tried around the world, and they all work — to one degree or another — by keeping infectious people away from at-risk people.
 New Zealand, for example, has tried to do it at the border level.
 After an initial lockdown, everyone within their country’s borders went back to behaving normally, but they faced stringent restrictions aimed to keep infection out of the country.
-A second lockdown in Auckland after a recent outbreak aims to repeat this process.
+Subsequent lockdowns in Auckland after small outbreaks have aimed to repeat this process.

 By contrast, in countries like South Korea, measures have been aimed at the individual level.
 There, people who may be infected are tracked, tested and quarantined from the rest of the population.
 As a result, the latter then don’t have to live with stringent lockdown restrictions.

 However, all control measures involve some amount of economic and social disruption.
-It looks like a safe, effective vaccine might not be available for a number of months at best, so the question is: What combination of control measures can countries actually sustain?
+It looks like a safe, effective vaccine might not be available for a number of months, so the question is: What combination of control measures can countries actually sustain?
 And for what length of time?

 In places like South Africa and India, lockdowns were lifted after around two months because they weren’t economically sustainable; people were going hungry.
 We may find places that are more isolated — like New Zealand — will find it easier to essentially shut their borders, while places that rely heavily on international trade and migration – such as South Asia or Europe – will find it much harder to do.